menu

 Also of interest is that St. Johns has more people living here who work in computers and math than 95% of the places in the US.

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 23.16% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+A relatively large number of people in St. Johns telecommute to their jobs.
+Overall, about 27.72% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 St. Johns is a good choice for families with children because of several factors.
 Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
 The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
 Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, St. Johns’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.

-The per capita income in St. Johns in 2018 was $52,873, which is wealthy relative to Florida and the nation.
-This equates to an annual income of $211,492 for a family of four.
+The per capita income in St. Johns in 2022 was $54,365, which is upper middle income relative to Florida, and wealthy relative to the rest of the US.
+This equates to an annual income of $217,460 for a family of four.

 St. Johns is a very ethnically-diverse town.
 The people who call St. Johns home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of St. Johns residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in St. Johns include English, Irish, German, Italian, and Polish.